 The business phone features on Google Voice for Google Workspace are on the simpler side.
 Voicemail transcription and call forwarding come on the base plan, but you’ll need to upgrade for features like an auto-attendant and ring groups.

 Some key features just aren’t available on Google Voice.
 You won’t find any options for call recording or auto-replies, making it difficult to review past conversations and respond instantly to new ones.
 Google Voice also lacks collaboration tools to help you get insight from your team on ongoing customer communication.

 Lastly, if a toll-free number is a key part of your business needs, you’ll need to pass on Google Voice.
 Toll-free numbers aren’t available through Google Voice.

-3. Integrations: Which platform offers more ways to streamline your communication?
+3. Integrations: For Dialpad vs Google Voice, which platform offers more ways to streamline your communication?

 When it comes to integrating your other tools into Google Voice vs Dialpad, Dialpad offers far more options.
 You can integrate with Slack, Salesforce, Zendesk, and a lot more.

 That is, as long as you’re on the Pro plan — the one where you’ll pay $75 per month minimum since you have to purchase at least three licenses.
 On Dialpad’s Standard plan, you can only connect the G Suite and Office 365.
 It’s a pricey option for connecting your essential business tools.